 When you think of a dental crown, this is the type that most likely comes to mind first.

 Traditional laboratory crowns have been around for a long time and generally involve two procedure appointments.
 This is in addition to your initial assessment where the dentist recommends a dental crown and you agree to get it done.

 Lab crown appointment 1

 During the first procedure appointment, the dentist will reduce your tooth down quite significantly so the crown can fit over top.
-You will be asked to bite on a tray filled with a gooey impression material so they can take an impression of your tooth.
+You will be asked to bite on a tray filled with impression material so they can take an impression of your tooth.
 Then they will fit a temporary crown over your tooth, and book you in for another appointment in a couple of weeks’ time.

 During this time a dental laboratory will create a custom-made dental crown, matching your natural tooth anatomy and shade.
 Temporary crowns are designed to be easily removed by the dentist.
 They are attached to your tooth with a very weak glue – which often lead to them falling off.

 Lab crown appointment 2 – usually two weeks later

 When you come back for your second appointment, the dentist will likely have to make some small adjustments to the permanent crown, and then it will be fitted and cemented into place.